AN 2102 Human Neuroanatomy

-The histological and developmental structure of the human body is presented with a focus on the respiratory, cardiovascular, digestive, urinary and reproductive systems.
-Particular emphasis is placed on the functional relationships between structures, along with the clinical significance of these structures to a practicing chiropractor.
+Gross anatomy is explored with a focus on thorax, abdomen and pelvis.
+A regional approach is used with emphasis on the functional relationships between structures, in particular the musculoskeletal system and its joints, along with the clinical significance of these structures to a practicing chiropractor.

 History taking skills are developed and physical examination techniques of the neurological, cardiovascular, gastrointestinal, respiratory and genitourinary systems are explored.

 The relevant clinical anatomy, pathology, lesions and pathogenesis, diagnostic categories, current diagnostic tests and methods, and treatment strategies for the upper and lower limb and tempero-mandibular joint are reviewed.
 The response to injury of normal musculoskeletal tissues in the extremities is discussed.
 Differential diagnosis and management of musculoskeletal pain syndromes, and an understanding of the role of chiropractic diagnostics and therapeutics in a variety of musculoskeletal disorders are developed.

 Utilizing a case based approach, learning from across the program is integrated as clinical reasoning skills are applied to current clinical and practical issues in

 chiropractic.
 Students develop an enhanced appreciation for evidence based care within a biopsychosocial model.

 CP 2410 Chiropractic Practice: Clinical Theories, Ideologies and Therapies